Sox Raymond

-Stockton A. "Sox" Raymond (June 19, 1882 - April 22, 1973) was the last basketball head coach at Ohio State University before the school began to give full-year salaries and faculty status to their athletic coaches.
+Stockton A. "Sox" Raymond (June 19, 1882 – April 22, 1973) was the last basketball head coach at Ohio State University before the school began to give full-year salaries and faculty status to their athletic coaches.
 He was succeeded by Lynn St. John, who was also the Ohio State athletic director.
 Raymond had been a 1905 graduate of Ohio State, and a member of the baseball and basketball teams.
-He remained the Ohio State coach for one year, finishing with a record of 7-2.
-His coaching staff included one assistant, H. J. Hegelheimer, a 1907 graduate of the university.
+He remained the Ohio State coach for one year, finishing with a record of 6-3.